-The task of appraising the Headteacher, including the setting of objectives, will be delegated to a sub-group consisting of two members of the Governing Board.
+The task of appraising the Headteacher, including the setting of objectives, may be delegated to a sub-group consisting of two/three members of the Governing Board rather than the full Governing Board.

-The Headteacher will assign line managers who will appraise other employees.
+The Headteacher will assign line managers who will appraise other employees; this will usually be in line with normal reporting structures unless otherwise directed.

 Teaching staff will not be appraised or formally observed by anyone other than an individual holding Qualified Teacher Status (QTS).
-Support staff may be appraised by a member of the teaching staff.
+Support staff may be appraised by a member of the teaching staff, as outlined above.